frcdesign/FRCDesign.org/docs/mechanism-fundamentals/mechanisms/drivebase.md

 ![bPan](../../img/mechanism-fundamentals/bPan.png){height=50% width=50%}
 </figure>

-## Frame Perimeter:
+## Frame Perimeter

-- In accordance with the game manual, your driveabse frame perimeter must be a maximum of 120".
+- In accordance with the game manual, your drivebase frame perimeter must be a maximum of 120".
     - Frame Extension:
         - In accordance to the game manual, at the beginning of your match, no part of your robot can stick out of the frame.
 To gain more clearance teams use [Swerve-Corners](https://cad.onshape.com/documents/3969471095df924bad241f81/w/42f02d1579e8bcd9c0435d48/e/b1b02258ec73e6686b1e62fd) and 1/4” plates to extend their frame perimeter by a 1/2” on all sides, and this allows to mount plates to the edges of your tubing.